 There are currently 65 NCI-designated cancer centers in the United States with a clinical or comprehensive designation.
-Each has a unique geographic area (or catchment) in which they have made a commitment to the NCI to advance clinical research, prevention, and community outreach.1 Over the past decade, NCI centers have worked to achieve these goals through "affiliate" relationships-generally organized around small networks of community programs.
+Each has a unique geographic area (or catchment) in which they have made a commitment to the NCI to advance clinical research, prevention, and community outreach.
+Over the past decade, NCI centers have worked to achieve these goals through "affiliate" relationships-generally organized around small networks of community programs.
 Of the 65 NCI centers, 77% (50) have networks, with an average of 4.5 affiliates.
 Their networks include 400 total members, spanning multiple organizational types, including community hospitals (60%), other academic medical centers (37%), and physician practices (3%).
 The networks are heterogenous, with 6 that span nationally, 11 that span regionally, and 33 that are exclusively local.

-Figure 1 below shows the network for the NCI centers, with additional detail available through our interactive dashboard.
+Figure 1 below shows the network for MD Anderson Cancer Center, with networks for all NCIs available through the interactive dashboard.\